rebelchain/NeuroLoom/README.md

 To transition this architecture into a production-ready Mainnet environment, the following infrastructure upgrades are scoped:

 1. **Position Unwind & Withdrawal Path (ERC-4626 Completeness):**
-   * *Current Prototype:* Forward execution flow (deposit → AI rebalance → external protocol) is implemented and fully tested.
+   * Current Prototype: Forward execution flow (deposit → AI rebalance → external protocol) is implemented and tested.
 The reverse flow (tracking external LP/vToken positions and unwinding them for user `withdraw()`) is pending.
+  **Note:** if a user attempts `withdraw()` while funds are actively deployed beyond the Vault's idle balance, the transaction will currently revert due to insufficient liquid `asset` balance — this is a known, expected limitation of the one-way prototype flow, not a silent failure.
-   * *Production Target:* Build an automated position-tracking and unwind module so user withdrawals remain guaranteed even when the Vault's underlying assets are fully deployed across AMMs.
+   * Production Target: Build an automated position-tracking and unwind module, alongside a liquidity reserve ratio (e.g., cap AI deployment at 70-80% of TVL) so a portion of user withdrawals remain guaranteed even when the majority of assets are deployed across AMMs.
 2. **Impermanent Loss (IL) Modeling:**
    * *Current Prototype:* Worker agents evaluate APY and qualitative risk signals but do not compute Impermanent Loss exposure mathematically.
    * *Production Target:* Add a dedicated IL calculation module (price divergence vs. pool composition) so LP allocation decisions strictly account for IL mitigation, not just headline APY.